Esthersho/Excel-Amazon-DSA-project/README.md

 Microsoft Excel, version 2505 was used for the following:

-- data cleaning
+- Data cleaning
--  creating calculated tables
+-  Creating calculated tables
--   creating pivot tables
+-  Creating pivot tables
--   creating a dashboard.
+-  Creating a dashboard.

 Installations
 Usage